11 Things To Do With Pumpkins After Halloween

 clear glass jar with vegetable stock

 Most vegetable stock is of the carrots/celery/onions/trimmings variety, but you can make a pumpkin-based stock, too.
-This is a use-it-all recipe in which you cut up a pumpkin and combine the whole thing, including seeds and stringy guts, with an onion and water.
-Boil, simmer, and strain, and within a few minutes, you have stock you can use for soup or in place of water when making pumpkin risotto or other delicious dishes.
+This is a use-it-all recipe in which you cut up a pumpkin and combine the whole thing, including seeds and stringy fibers, with an onion and water.
+Boil, simmer, and strain, and within a few minutes, you'll have stock that you can use for soup or in place of water when making pumpkin risotto or other delicious dishes.

 6. Make pumpkin bread